Week 4: Rhythm

 - An ending: happy, comic, a resolution

-- Write down your weekly rhythms.
-Monday to Sunday.
-How is it different during holidays, summertime, vacation, weekends?
+- What is your weekly rhythm?
+Notice how it may change during holidays, summertime and vacation time.
 Add some ideas for new rituals or rhythmic activities that will introduce moments for calm and connection.

 Introducing more rhythm may take parental resolve and persistence...and will be rewarded by more confidence, calm and connection.